 5. Online cohort-based programs

-Best for: people who can't relocate and want strong live training.
+Best for: people who can't relocate and want strong live training in a fixed-cohort format.

 A good online cohort can rival in-person training when it includes live calls, breakout coaching practice, supervised sessions, and a real community.
 A bad online cohort is just a video library.
+The range across the band is wide: CTI Online sits at the rigorous end (live faculty, supervised practice, ICF Level 2 credential), Mindvalley Certified Life Coach at the lifestyle-marketing end (heavy production, lighter supervision), Robbins-Madanes Training at the high-marketing/low-depth end (strong content delivery, modest practitioner outcomes).
+Naming them isn't endorsement, it's calibration, the cohort-based online category is where the gap between "well-marketed" and "well-trained" is widest.
 We cover the difference in our online certification complete guide.

 Programs we don't recommend